emberbci/wallet/README.md

 Ember uses a 2-of-2 multisig smart wallet:

 - Signer one is the user’s normal extension wallet.
-- Signer two is a Lit PKP managed through Lit Protocol V1 on the Naga test network.
+- Signer two is a Lit PKP managed through Lit Protocol

-When the user creates a Lit-backed smart wallet:
+The user creates a multisig smart wallet:

 1. The extension authenticates to Lit with the user’s wallet.
 2. Ember mints a PKP that will act as the second signer.